hughobrien/psu-constitution/README.md

 17. Interpretation
 18. Definitions

+## Schedules

+1. Membership rights
+2. Election Regulations
+3. Meeting Regulations
+4. Council and Executive Job descriptions and terms of office
+5. PSU Motion to C&S
+6. Memorandum of Understanding
+7. Commission of Arbitration
+8. Publications

 ## Article 1: Name and status

 1. The name in English is the Postgraduate Students’ Union.
 Is é Cumann na nIarchéimithe an t-ainm as Gaelige.
 Therein, for the purpose of this constitution the Union shall be referred to as 'the PSU'.